-- 2.12 Scottish Planning Policy (SPP) is the Scottish Government's policy on nationally important land-use planning matters.
-The policy outlines the need for planning authorities to protect, enhance and promote "access to natural heritage, including green infrastructure, landscape and the wider environment" (para 29). - 2.13 SPP notes that "International, national and locally designated areas and sites should be identified and afforded the appropriate level of protection in development plans.
+Scottish Planning Policy (SPP) (2014) is the Scottish Government's policy on nationally important land-use planning matters.
+The policy outlines the need for planning authorities to protect, enhance and promote "access to natural heritage, including green infrastructure, landscape and the wider environment" (para 29).

+SPP notes that "International, national and locally designated areas and sites should be identified and afforded the appropriate level of protection in development plans.
 Reasons for local designation should be clearly explained and their function and continuing relevance considered when preparing plans" (paragraph 196).
-It identifies that non-statutory local designations should be limited to areas designated for their local landscape or nature conservation value. - 2.14 Scottish Planning Policy (2014) recognises the importance of landscape throughout the document.
+It identifies that non-statutory local designations should be limited to areas designated for their local landscape or nature conservation value.

+SPP recognises the importance of landscape throughout the document.
 It highlights that development plans should address the potential effects of development on landscapes and natural heritage and that siting and design of development should take account of local landscape character.
-It states that: "the purpose of areas of local landscape value should be to: - safeguard and enhance the character and quality of a landscape which is important or particularly valued locally or regionally; or
+It states that: "the purpose of areas of local landscape value should be to:

+- safeguard and enhance the character and quality of a landscape which is important or particularly valued locally or regionally; or - promote understanding and awareness of the distinctive character and special qualities of local landscapes; or - safeguard and promote important local settings for outdoor recreation and tourism."

-- promote understanding and awareness of the distinctive character and special qualities of local landscapes; or - safeguard and promote important local settings for outdoor recreation and tourism." - 2.15 In addition, the policy requires that development management decisions take account of potential effects on landscapes and that developers must minimise adverse impacts; it advises refusal of planning permission where development would have an unacceptable impact on landscape and natural heritage. - 2.16 The Scottish Government's third National Planning Framework, published in June 2014, recognises wild land as a "nationally important asset", and indicates Scotland's wildest landscapes merit strong protection.
+The policy also requires that development management decisions take account of potential effects on landscapes and that developers must minimise adverse impacts; it advises refusal of planning permission where development would have an unacceptable impact on landscape and natural heritage.

+The Scottish Government's third National Planning Framework (2014) recognises wild land as a "nationally important asset", and indicates Scotland's wildest landscapes merit strong protection.
 Scottish Planning Policy sets out how this should be achieved.
 This includes the identification of wild land and its safeguard in Development Plans and in Spatial Frameworks for onshore wind farms.
 Paragraph 215 of the SPP also states "In areas of wild land development may be appropriate in some circumstances.
 Further consideration will be required to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting, design or other mitigation."